nidushahw/DAppII/README.md

 Encourage users to do frequent health checkups by rewarding coins per health checkup.
 Partnering with hospitals and medical Centres to collect these information.

-Allow an end-user to pay with HealthCoins thru their smart devices. for example,When individual users buy health/fitness equipment from partnered retail shops, they can  collect HealthCoins and also redeem their previous health coins.
+Allow an end-user to pay with HealthCoins thru their smart devices.  :bank: for example,When individual users buy health/fitness equipment from partnered retail shops, they can  collect HealthCoins and also redeem their previous health coins.